• Home

 GhostlyShare share localhost on Windows or Linux

-GhostlyShare is a small desktop app for Windows and Ubuntu/Debian Linux that finds local web apps and turns them into public Cloudflare-powered links without deploys, DNS setup, or browser-tab chaos.
+GhostlyShare is a small desktop app and CLI for Windows and Linux that finds local web apps and turns them into public Cloudflare-powered links without deploys, DNS setup, or browser-tab chaos.

 GhostlyShare logo